 Photo by EXGR

 The museum developed tool kits to address common triggers kids with sensory disorders face, and each comes in a stylish backpack to alleviate any stigma.
 The backpack contains emotion wallet cards to help kids recognize and communicate their feelings.
-There are also noise-reduction headphones, which are great because they are not noise-canceling, so kids can still hear.
-A weighted compression vest and weighted suspenders offer children body awareness they otherwise might seek by pushing or shoving.
+There are also noise-reduction headphones, which allow kids to still hear what's going on around them, but at a lower level.
+A weighted compression vest, offered in sizes XS–M (children's size 2–12), and weighted suspenders offer children body awareness they otherwise might seek by pushing or shoving.

 Putting the Tool Kits to Work

 The Children’s Museum currently has six sensory-friendly kits available.
 If you’d like to place one on hold on the day you plan to visit, call the front desk at (616) 235-4726.